 What Is a Physical Asset?

-A physical asset is a tangible, physical item an organization owns to generate value for its customers.
+A physical asset is a tangible item that an organization owns to generate value for its customers.
+Physical can include a variety of items like:

 - Equipment